timothyjellison/jquery-validation-plugin-tutorial/README.md

 $('#myForm').validate();
 ```

-That said, it's better practice to use the config object than inline attributes, so we won't be covering how to use inline attributes in the rest of this tutorial.
+That said, it's better practice to use the options object than inline attributes, so we won't be covering how to use inline attributes in the rest of this tutorial.

 ###The ```rules()``` method

-The ```rules()``` method returns, adds, and removes rules to/from form elements.
+The ```rules()``` method returns, adds, and removes rules to and from form elements.
 We're going to wait to discuss this further.
-It will make a lot more sense once you've gotten to know the ```validate()``` method.
+This will make a lot more sense once you've gotten to know the ```validate()``` method, so let's wait before looking at this any further.

-##```validate()``` options
+##The ```validate()``` options object

 The ```validate()``` method takes an object as its sole parameter.
-We'll refer to this parameter throughout this tutorial as the options because it specifies all of our form's configuration settings up front.
-The options can contain 25 different properties.
+We refer to this parameter throughout this tutorial as *the options object* because 1) it specifies all of our form's configuration settings up front and 2) that's how JVP refers to it in its own code.
+The options object can contain any combination of 25 different properties.
 Here's a comprehensive list, followed by a quick overview of all 25 properties.
 Each property explanation builds on the ones that came before, so you'll probably get the most out of this section if you read it sequentially.

 ```javascript